RedditRecs

 Reddit Icon

-barokebird24 • about 1 month ago
+barokebird24 • 6 months ago

 I second this!
 I recently switched to a zenbivy ultralight mattress, and I slept so comfortably, especially as a side sleeper.
 I previously owned a Nemo Tensor.
 It was okay, but I should have gotten it wide.
 I don't toss and turn, but my mind is more at ease if there's a little extra space, lol.
 That's a great idea using the nemo pad pump sack because the zenbivy pump sack does suck.
 I personally use a flextail pump for an extra 4.3oz, but I'll use the nemo pump sack next time!